-- 1. Fill in date & location (include address if other than Augustana).RCSLH= Roseman Center for Speech, Language, and Hearing - Document only total number of direct contact hours and quarter hours (15 min.= .25; 30 min= .5; 45 min= .75 hours) - 3.
+- 1. Fill in date & location (include address if other than Augustana).RCSLH= Roseman Center for Speech, Language, and Hearing - 2.
+Document only total number of direct contact hours and minutes - 3.
 Ask supervisor to sign in ink and list his or her credentials after the name

-A SSESSMENT

-Dates Setting Client's Initials of Code no) Hours Supervisor's Signature & Credentials
+Setting Client's Age (yr;mo) Supervisor's Signature Dates Hours & Credentials Initials or Code Speech Articulation Fluency Voice Language Hearing Feeding/Swallowing

-Speech

-Articulation 1

-Fluency 1 I

-Voice

-Language

-1 Hearing

-Fe eding/Swallowi ng